Weddings and civil partnerships

 The Ceremonies Room

-Located at Time Square, the Ceremonies Room is suitable for up to 10 guests.
+Located at Time Square, the Ceremonies Room is suitable for up to 10 guests (including children and babies) plus the couple.

 With a fresh, modern look, this room is perfectly suited to a private ceremony.